JustAnotherHeroRiding/What-The-Key/WTKReactNative/What the key Extensions.md

 ## Filters and search
 - When in the Lib/Bin screen, users can apply filters or search tracks in the library #DONE
 - The search bar can be somewhere on top in the header, with the title on the left edge #DONE
+- Make the library/bin query infinite
-- Make the search bar filter the tracks shown
+- Scrolling down will trigger the second page to load, make the limit 20 tracks
-- This will be local until I implement an infinite query, after which it will make a db call
+- Create a search endpoint
+- Make a db call to display the filtered results, the query key will be the location and the query

 ## Drag and drop
 - Allow users to reorder the tracks in the library/Bin